jswansburg/medium-blog-scripts/README.md

 # medium-blog-scripts
-Code and datasets needed to replicate my blog posts
+Code and datasets needed to replicate my blog posts at https://medium.com/@swansburg.justin/about